andrewcourtice/harlem/extensions/history/README.md

 });
 ```

-The history extension adds 2 new methods to the store instance: `undo` and `redo`.
+The history extension adds several new methods to the store instance (highlighted above).

 ## Usage